itsolidude/Cinemachine-Charactercontroller-Fix/README.md

-# Cinemachine-CharacterController for Freelook Camera in Unity
+# Custom Cinemachine Freelook Camera Control in Unity

-## Project Overview
+## My Journey with Cinemachine

-This repository contains a custom script for a Freelook Camera Controller in Unity, utilizing Cinemachine.
-The script is an enhancement of the default movement script provided by Unity's examples, modified to ensure smooth turns and eliminate jitter.
-It is designed to be easily integrated with a player character for intuitive and responsive camera control.
+Hello!
+Welcome to my little corner where I share my custom script for the Freelook Camera in Unity, built on top of Cinemachine's default camera script.
+Like many others, I was frustrated with the annoying jitter that came with the default setup.
+Determined to fix this, I embarked on a deep dive into the world of quaternions and camera movement in Unity.
+It was a lot of research and learning, but finally, I came up with a solution that smoothed things out.

-## Key Features
+## Why I Tackled This Project

-- **Smooth Camera Movement:** The script ensures fluid camera movement and turning, providing a seamless user experience.
+- **The Jitter Problem:** That jitter was more than a minor annoyance – it was a deal-breaker.
+I knew there had to be a way to fix it.
-- **Quaternion-Based Rotation:** Utilizing quaternions to manage player rotation, addressing the complexities and challenges associated with smooth rotational transitions.
+- **Deep Dive into Quaternions:** Getting my head around quaternions was no small feat, but understanding them was key to solving the jitter issue.
-- **User-Friendly Setup:** Easy integration with Cinemachine's Freelook Camera by simply dragging and dropping the script onto your player character.
+- **Making It User-Friendly:** I wanted to create something that anyone could use in their project with ease, eliminating the frustration I went through.

-## Setup and Usage
+## Setting Up My Script

-1. **Insert a Freelook Camera:** Add a Cinemachine Freelook Camera into your Unity scene.
+1. **Start with Cinemachine:** Put a Cinemachine Freelook Camera in your scene.
-2. **Attach the Script:** Drag and drop the `PlayerMove` script onto your player game object.
+2. **Attach My Improved Script:** Drag my `PlayerMove` script onto your player.
-3. **Configure Settings:** Assign the necessary slots and set values in the Unity Inspector to suit your project's needs.
+3. **Adjust to Your Liking:** Use the Unity Inspector to fine-tune settings for your game.
-4. **Enjoy:** Experience improved camera movement and control in your game.
+4. **Experience Smooth Camera Control:** Enjoy the fruits of my labor with smooth, jitter-free camera movement.